 Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) works in close connection with Department of Public Safety (DPS) to implement and set forth standards and criteria contained in DPS statute: Title 47 Chapter 6-212.2 for persons needing alcohol and drug assessments and evaluation related to driver's license revocation or suspension.
 ODMHSAS administrative rules are contained in Title 450 Chapter 22 Certification of Alcohol and Drug Assessment and Evaluations Related to Driver's License Revocation, effective July 1, 2009 and Title 450 Chapter 21, Certification of Alcohol and Drug Substance Abuse Courses (ADSAC), Organizations and Instructors.

-Emergency Shelter Care: This program is primarily concerned with providing quality, short-term residential care to children and youth between ages of 7 and 17 who reside in Washington or Nowata Counties.
+Emergency Shelter Care: This program is primarily concerned with providing quality, short-term residential care to children and youth between ages of 6 and 17 who reside in Washington or Nowata Counties.
 Shelter care may be provided to youth from other surrounding counties if space is available and other shelters closer to the child's residence are full.
 Shelter can only be requested by a child's legal guardian, who generally includes the custodial parent or, for children in state custody, the child's caseworker.
-The Youth Shelter can accommodate up to four males and four females.
+The Youth Shelter can accommodate males and females.
 In addition to 24 hour supervision and care, shelter residents also receive counseling, recreation, life skill and educational services.
 Shelter services are paid for through a state contract and fees are not charged to consumer.